Last updated 15 MAY 2018

-ESA will only publish personal information on the SCIS website if it has been collected for this purpose, with your knowledge, or if you have otherwise consented to the disclosure.
-When giving consent you should be aware that personal information published on the SCIS website is accessible to web users from all over the world.
+ESA will only publish personal data on the SCIS website if it has been collected for this purpose, with your knowledge, or if you have otherwise consented to the disclosure.
+When giving consent you should be aware that personal data published on the SCIS website is accessible to web users from all over the world.

 ESA takes reasonable steps to:

-- protect personal information that it holds against misuse, interference, loss, unauthorised access, modification or disclosure by utilising up-to-date electronic and physical security controls that comply with relevant industry standards and guidelines; and
+- protect personal data that it holds against misuse, interference, loss, unauthorised access, modification or disclosure by utilising up-to-date electronic and physical security controls that comply with relevant industry standards and guidelines; and

-- destroy or permanently de-identify personal information if it is no longer required.
+- destroy or permanently de-identify personal data if it is no longer required.

 If you have any questions, comments, concerns or complaints about ESA’s privacy practices for SCIS services, you can contact ESA by: